Shenandoah Texas Immigration Attorney

-Waivers: Luis F. Hess, PLLC can assist clients with filing waivers for immigrants who are inadmissible to the United States due to unlawful presence.
+Waivers: Our Shenandoah Immigration law firm can assist clients with filing waivers for immigrants who are inadmissible to the United States due to unlawful presence.

-Other Immigration Services Offered: Luis F. Hess, PLLC can assist clients in applying for permission to travel (Advance Parole), authorization to work, Green Card renewals, and adjustment of status.
+Other Immigration Services Offered: Our Shenandoah Texas immigration attorney Luis F. Hess can assist clients in applying for permission to travel (Advance Parole), authorization to work, Green Card renewals, and adjustment of status.
 The firm can also assist clients in receiving copies of their immigration files from government agencies to help determine the next step in the immigration process.